What we'll cover:

-In this article, we’ll go over some important federal tax information to help you prepare for the tax-filing season and plan ahead for the 2025 tax year with confidence.
-As always, if you have questions about your personal tax situation, it’s a good idea to consult a tax professional.
-The general overview provided below is intended to help inform your financial planning conversations with your tax, estate, and/or wealth advisors.
+Ahead, we’ll go over some important federal tax information to help you prepare for the tax-filing season and inform your financial planning conversations with your tax, estate, and/or wealth advisors.

 The standard deduction is the specific dollar amount you could take on your tax return to reduce your overall taxable income.
 The amount of the deduction is usually adjusted each year by the IRS for inflation and varies based on your filing status and age.
 You may also be able to claim a higher standard deduction amount if you’re 65 or older and/or blind.